shanego416/save_app/Breakdown.md

 When they've put the amount of funds away they can check that number off the board.
 There will be an "Amount Saved" and "Amount Remaining" display as well.

-- There will be a log in with a user name and password so the user can access their personal board and history at any time.
+- There will be a login with a username and password so the user can access their personal board and history at any time.